hairline-bandit/Gloss-Programming-Language/docs.md

 To use push, put the push keyword followed by a colon and a space

 Then put the array you'd like to push to followed by a comma and a space, then the value (followed by a semicolon ofc)

+To use remove, put the remove keyword followed by a colon and a space

+Then put the array that you'd like to remove from followed by a comma and a space, then the index that you'd like to remove (followed by a semicolon ofc)

 ### Check "examples.txt" for examples of built in functions